7 Keys To Getting The Right Clients As A Solopreneur

 5. Start charging.

-Doing free work when you start out is find and it can help you figure out your approach and potentially get some testimonials.
+It’s fine to do free work when you start out and it can help you figure out your approach and potentially get some testimonials.

 But…

-The sooner you start charging the better — even if you charge a super low rate.
+The sooner you start charging the better – even if you charge a low rate.

 If a client isn’t willing to pay you even a tiny rate, then they’re not willing to put in the work and effort on their end to capitalize on the strategy or service you give them.